navidelyasi/Documentations/index.md

-### How to make changes to the documentations
+## How to make changes to the documentations
 If you had difficulty understanding or following certain parts of the documentation, more-than-likely someone else would go through the same.

-Propose changes to the content by [edits on GitHub](https://github.com/API-AutoFlow/Documentations){: .btn .fs-5 .mb-4 .mb-md-0 } or email your proposed changes to docs@interactor.com.
+[Make changes on GitHub](https://github.com/API-AutoFlow/Documentations){: .btn .fs-5 .mb-4 .mb-md-0 }

-Bug reports and pull requests are welcome on GitHub at https://github.com/API-AutoFlow/Documentations/.
-This documentation is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+or email your proposed changes to docs@interactor.com.

 #### Thank you to the contributors of API AutoFlow Documentations!